Troubleshooting: Not Receiving Notifications from Forms on Your Website

 4. Try sending to an email address on a different domain

 Is it only email addresses on the same domain as your website that have this issue?
-Try adding an email address on a different domain, like a gmail address, as a notification email.
+Try adding an email address on a different domain, like a Gmail address, as a notification email.
 Does that address receive a notification when the same-domain address doesn’t?
-Then it could be a problem with the hosting configuration.
+Then, there could be a problem with the hosting configuration.

-If you have access to cPanel, and are confident you know what you’re doing, log into cPanel and go to MX Entry.
+If you have access to cPanel and are confident you know what you’re doing, log into cPanel and go to MX Entry.
 Check what Email Routing is set to and if there is an MX Record.
-If there is an MX Record set, but the mail is actually handled by a remote server, it can interfere with mail delivery.
+If there is an MX Record set, but a remote server actually handles the mail, it can interfere with mail delivery.
 Deleting the record, and setting the Email Routing to Remote Mail Exchanger may fix the problem.

 If you are at all unsure about what the settings should be, contact the person who handles your hosting server.